Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Read-and-Annotate.md

 **Tool ID:** `read`

-The Read & Annotate tool is Stirling-PDF V2's interactive PDF viewer and annotation system.
+The Read & Annotate tool is Stirling PDF V2's interactive PDF viewer and annotation system.
 Read PDFs directly in your browser while adding comments, highlights, drawings, and other markup - all without leaving the application.

 :::tip V2.0 Feature
 Built with **[EmbedPDF](https://www.embedpdf.com/)**, an advanced open-source PDF viewer, the Read tool provides a fluid reading and annotation experience with full support for PDF standards.